 The Savannah College of Art and Design continues to serve as a rich source for its local economy.
 In fact, a recent economic impact study revealed that SCAD generates an impressive $600 million annually for the state of Georgia.

-Paul Umbach, founder of Tripp Umbach, reiterated that the effect the school has had on its communities as well as the economies of Savannah, Atlanta and the state of Georgia in general has been notable.
+Paul Umbach, founder of Tripp Umbach, reiterated that the effect the university has had on its communities as well as the economies of Savannah, Atlanta and the state of Georgia in general has been notable.
 “We have never seen an institution with a greater transformational impact on its local community than SCAD,” he said.
 “SCAD is the cultural heart of Savannah and the engine driving Georgia’s new economy.”

 SCAD has also fueled the revitalization of Savannah neighborhoods, transforming and repurposing what the school described as “forgotten historic structures” into residence halls, classrooms and more.
-According to the school, the result has been award-winning conservation projects that have contributed to rising real estate values in the city.
+According to the university, the result has been award-winning conservation projects that have contributed to rising real estate values in the city.

 “Most visible are the buildings SCAD has transformed, and most important are the lives SCAD has transformed,” said Paula Wallace, president and founder, offering her take on the university’s impact.